 How is cellulitis diagnosed?

 Your child's GP will diagnose cellulitis by checking their skin.
 If the infection is mild, they won't need to do any tests, but swabs or a blood test may be done if needed.
-If your child has an eye infection, they may need an eye scan.
+If your child has an eye infection, they may need an CT scan.

 Treatment